dalallk/sentiment-analysis-tool/README.md

    - Run `preprocess_data.py` to preprocess the Sentiment140 dataset.

 5. **Collect Tweets (Optional)**
-   - Use `collect_tweets.py` to fetch tweets matching a specific query.
+   - If you'd like to collect real-time tweets, run `collect_tweets.py` to fetch tweets matching a specific query.
-   - Run `preprocess_tweets.py` to clean and process the collected tweets.
+   - Run `preprocess_tweets.py` to clean and preprocess the collected tweets.

 6. **Train the Model**
-   Run `train_model.py` to train the sentiment analysis model.
+   Run `train_model.py` to train the sentiment analysis model on the preprocessed Sentiment140 dataset.

 7. **Test the Model**
-   Use `test_model.py` or `test_collectedTweets.py` to test the model on new text or collected tweets.
+   Use either `test_model.py` to test the model with sample inputs or `test_collectedTweets.py` to test the model on collected tweets.

 ## Results

-- **Model Performance**: Accuracy and classification report for the trained model.
+- **Model Performance**: After training, the model's accuracy and classification report will be displayed.
-- **Predicted Results**: Processed tweets with sentiment predictions saved to `predicted_results.csv`.
+- **Predicted Results**: Processed tweets with sentiment predictions are saved to `predicted_results.csv` for further analysis.

 ## Tools and Libraries Used